November 2, 2025 – Celebrating All Saints Day

 The Closing Hymn:

 Let us pray for our own needs and those of others.
-Comfort and heal all those who suffer in body, mind, or spirit, praying for Nathaniel, Sara, Kim and Marcel; give them courage and hope in their troubles, and bring them the joy of your salvation.
+Comfort and heal all those who suffer in body, mind, or spirit, praying for Carol K, the Family of Becky Nelson, Paul, Rich, Lee-Ann, David, the Family of Cindy Cole and Ginny; give them courage and hope in their troubles, and bring them the joy of your salvation.

 Opening Hymn: